 The federal income tax is designed to tax higher levels of income at higher tax rates.
 A "tax bracket" refers to the highest marginal tax rate that you pay on any part of your taxable income.
 This is the rate that will apply to each additional dollar that you earn, until you earn so much that you graduate to the next bracket.

-If you operate your business as a sole proprietorship, an LLC that has not elected to be taxed as a corporation, a general partnership, or an S corporation, your business income "passes through" to your personal income tax form and is taxed at the individual tax rates.
-If you operate your business as a regular corporation, the corporation pays its own taxes at the corporate tax rates (which may be lower than your individual rate) and you are taxed only on income received from the corporation.
+If you operate your business as a sole proprietorship, an LLC that has not elected to be taxed as a C corporation, a general partnership, or an S corporation, your business income "passes through" to your personal income tax form and is taxed at the individual tax rates.
+If you operate your business as a C corporation, or an LLC that has elected to be taxed as a C corporation, the corporation or LLC pays its own taxes at the corporate tax rates (which may be lower than your individual rate) and you are taxed only on income received from the corporation or LLC.

 The dollar amounts for each bracket depends upon your filing status (e.g., single, head of household, married filing jointly, or married filing separately).
 The bracket amounts are based on taxable income, not gross income.
 Taxable income is the amount left after you've subtracted every deduction and personal exemption to which you're entitled.